-F&ES 583a, Environmental Writing.
+F&ES 40002a, Environmental Writing.
 I credit, half term, or 3 credits, full term.
 Students in this course should plan to produce one full-length article, 3,000 to 4,000 words, that could appear in a wide-circulation magazine such as Audubon, Atlantic, Sierra, or Smithsonian.
 One-credit students begin a potentially publishable article; three-credit students complete a publishable article.
 Admission is by application, which must include a proposed writing topic, at the beginning of the term.
-For information on applying, please see https://classes.yale.edu/fes583a.
+For information on applying, please see the course information for F&ES 40002a on https://classes.yale.edu/.
 Three-hour seminar and writing workshops.
 Enrollment limited to fifteen.
 Fred Strebeigh.